SteveJustin1963/tec-SIMPL/README.md

 # tec-SIMPL
 z80 Forth in 1k of code

-convert code to tec1 z80
+convert code to tec1 z80...well we now have MINT

 ## Ref
 - https://gist.github.com/monsonite